-Gross profit before FV adjustments on net cannabis revenue was \$11.7 million in Q1 2020, compared to \$3.8 million in Q4 2019 and a gross loss of \$0.8 million in Q1 2019.
-Gross margin on net cannabis revenue for Q1 2020 was 85%, compared to gross margin of 80% in the previous quarter.
-The increase was primarily due to growth in the sale of wholesale bulk cannabis revenue and improved production processes at the Company's Paris Facility, which resulted in medical cannabis gross margins declining by only 1% from the previous quarter, despite the reduction of the prices of medical cannabis products offered to patients.
+Gross profit before FV adjustments on net cannabis revenue was \$3.0 million in Q2 2020, compared to \$11.7 million in the previous quarter and \$0.2 million in Q2 2019.
+Gross margin before FV adjustments on net cannabis revenue for Q2 2020 was 33%, compared to gross margin of 85% in the previous quarter.
+The sequential decline in the gross margin was primarily due to a decline in bulk wholesale gross margin.